Time Off for Jury Service – What Employers Need to Know

 • Those who have served on a jury within the last 3 years;

-• Those who have been excused from Jury Service by a Judge for a set period, where that period has yet to expire.
+• Those who have been excused from jury duty by a Judge for a set period, where that period has yet to expire.

-If an employee is contacted by way of Summons by a County Registrar, that employee is obliged to attend for Jury Service on a specified date.
-It is an offence punishable by a fine for a person to fail to attend for Jury Service without a reasonable excuse.
+If an employee is summonsed by a County Registrar, that employee is obliged to attend for jury duty on the date specified.
+It’s an offence punishable by a fine for a person to fail to attend for jury duty without a reasonable excuse.

-Employers must accommodate the Summons of an employee and permit that employee to time-off work to fulfill their duty – as per Section 29 of the Juries Act 1976.
-Employees undertaking Jury Service are entitled to be paid their usual wage by their employer for the duration of their service.
-Employees also maintain all their employment rights during such a period.
+Employees completing jury service are entitled to be paid their usual wage by their employer for the duration of their jury service.
+Employees also maintain all their employment rights during any absence required to serve their jury duty.

-If an employer fails to afford an employee their rights under the Juries Act 1976, that employee can make a complaint to the Workplace Relations Commission.
+If you fail to facilitate an employee who has been called for jury duty under the Juries Act 1976, that employee can make a complaint to the Workplace Relations Commission.

 Book a call with a consultant